gerkenv/notes/sql/syntax.md

 ##### group
 group by *columns* <br>
-Change the behavior of aggregations such as max, count, and sum.
+Change the behavior of aggregations such as max, count, and sum. <br>
 With group by, the aggregation will return one row for each distinct value in columns. <br>
 QUERY = "select species, min(birthdate) from animals group by species;"

 ##### count